PasqualeMainolfi/Hybrizone/README.md

 You can use `/chybri/test.cpp` as a reference for how to use the C++ API.

 The C++ version is operational, but still in development and subject to change.
-To measure and print processing time, use the `make debug`
+To measure and print processing time, use the `make debug`.